CBD Oil: The Essential Guide

 CBD Oil has been legal in South Africa since it first became available, primarily because of its lack of THC, but this was not the case for Cannabis Oil until recently.
 The primary law regulating the use of medicines and substances in South Africa is the Medicines and Related Substances Control Act of 1965.
 The organisations governing medicines and substances in South Africa are the South African Department of Health, the Medicines Control Council and the South Africa Health Products Regulatory Authority.

+In August 2017, the Medicines Control Council (MCC) rescheduled Cannabidiol (CBD) from a schedule 7 to a schedule 4 substance.
+The rescheduling required South Africans to obtain a doctor’s prescription in order to buy CBD in-store or online.
 In a landmark judgement on 18 September 2018, the Constitutional Court, South Africa’s highest court effectively decriminalised the cultivation, storage and use of cannabis in the privacy of one’s home, ruling that the prohibition of private cultivation, possession and consumption of the plant at home was unconstitutional.
-Before this, it was technically illegal, even for those using medical marijuana to treat the symptoms of diseases such as cancer.

 What are People Saying?